user4815162342/stew-cli/manual.md

     on their category.
 This command requires `pandoc` to be installed on your system, and `libreoffice` if any of the documents to be published are word processor files.
+-   `words [<docpath> <boolean>]`: Counts the words in the primary document for this document and all child documents that are marked as publishable.
+     The second parameter allows for a dry run, as with `publish`.
+The words are counted after using the techniques used in `publish` to convert the documents to plain text.
+The word counts may differ from the counts of the published document, at the very least due to 'chapter' headings added during publishing.
+Otherwise, the counting seems to be fairly close to how libreoffice counts it.
+This command requires `libreoffice` to be installed if any of the documents to be published are word processor files.